JonFromNYC/photo-editor/README.md

 # photo-editor
-Using the latest CSS features, HTML5 custom data attributes, and ES6 template literals the user can edit a photo.
+Using the latest CSS features, HTML5 custom data attributes, and ES6 template literals, the user can edit a photo.

 ## How it works
 This program leverages Scoped CSS Variables along with ES6.